guimlherme/16-point-fft/README.md

 ## Testing

-I provided a testbenche for the radix16.
+I provided a testbench for the radix16.
 I also provided the wave.do file for ModelSim Wave view.